 ever been set, the device is considered provisioned and the device owner cannot

-Devices that enable default encryption offer a considerably simpler and quicker device administration provisioning flow.
+Devices that enable default encryption offer a considerably simpler and quicker device management provisioning flow.
 The managed provisioning component:

 - Encrypts the device